“I use acrylics and various other media in my paintings.

 Artist Eila Leonoff has a specific talent in forming captivating abstract oil paintings and fine sculptures.

-Eila has studied several forms of art at the University of art and design in Helsinki and she is now Chairman of “Helsinki International Artists’ Association ry”.
-Her works have been exhibited in several galleries in Nunes, AVA, Caisa, Weekend Gallery and Restaurant Oiva.
+Eila has studied several forms of art at the University of art and design in Helsinki and she has been the Chairperson of “Helsinki International Artists’ Association ry” years 2015-2018.

 “For me art is an endless journey filled with new challenges and the joy of discovery.
 It is the central axis of my life, which has always been there for me.
 I enjoy creating playful and mystical pieces.
 I use them to express my emotions and I hope to make the viewer experience them too.
 Mostly my work depicts people.
 I especially enjoy creating portraits.

 I was born and educated in Estonia, where in 2004 I graduated from Tartu Art College.
 I specialized in textile, but as a freelance artist I mostly paint and draw.
 I have studied psychodrama, art therapy and I have worked as an art teacher for many years.
 Lately I have been doing some work as an illustrator and would like to continue this in the future”.

 Geneva Rosett-Hafter is an independent dancer and visual artist living in Helsinki, Finland.
 She grew up in Petaluma, California, learning art from her mother and enrolled in dance classes at a young age.
 She studied art in High School and since has taken workshops and visited museums to further her artistic education.

 She moved to London and completed her BA degree at Laban in Dance Theater in 2004 – 2008.

 Geneva worked as a massage therapist at Laban while also performing in her own works, choreographing for amateur theater companies and working with other choreographers.
 Through this work she developed her personal artistic style in dance and art.

 She also came to realize her interest in the connection between fine art and dance.